• Leaded beveled art glass panels

-ANATOMY OF A LEADED GLASS WINDOW
+ANATOMY OF A leaded glass WINDOW

 All windows begin with a metal frame shown here as , normally ½ wide (which accounts for 1" of your window dimensions).
 You may see a photo of this framing further down on this page.